DUNE/p3s/documents/src/CLIENTS.md

 certain conventions and conviences such as sharing files and scripts via AFS and EOS.

 # P3S Clients
+# Virtual environment
+Run this to set up correct Python environment:

 ## job.py

 This client can be used for the following: